VirtusLab/contextbuddy/README.md

 Currently, Context Buddy supports data sources written in Java, Scala, Javascript and Python.
 But don't worry.
 More is coming.

-## Installation

-Intellij plugin can be downloaded [here.](https://wip-repos.s3.eu-central-1.amazonaws.com/context-buddy-0.2.0-M37.zip) Later on plugin can be installed in Intellij by File -> Settings -> Plugins -> gear icon -> Install Plugin from disk

 ## A More Technical Explanation